f-lucini/cloudfront-prefix-list-bypass/README.md

 The techniques used to uncover the origin server address, as described in this section, are based on the methods detailed in  [this article](https://infosecwriteups.com/finding-the-origin-ip-behind-cdns-37cd18d5275).

 Tools like [CloakQuest3r](https://github.com/spyboy-productions/CloakQuest3r) or [SecurityTrails](https://securitytrails.com/), perform **subdomain scanning** to find misconfigured old records, or retrieve **DNS historical values** used before CDN deployment.
 Other services, such as [Censys](https://search.censys.io/), continually scan the entire public internet address space to **match IP using the same SSL certificate**: this data is used by the [CloudFlair](https://github.com/christophetd/CloudFlair) tool to **exclude Cloudfront IPs**, if the origin was scanned before the managed prefix list was applied.
 Similar techniques, like [Shodan favicon map](https://faviconmap.shodan.io), match websites with the same icon.
-For public Wordpress instances, the [pingback](https://www.invicti.com/blog/web-security/xml-rpc-protocol-ip-disclosure-attacks/) feature can be used to **log the origin**: however, using a private EC2 intance, would only expose the egress NAT.
+For public Wordpress instances, the [pingback](https://www.invicti.com/blog/web-security/xml-rpc-protocol-ip-disclosure-attacks/) feature can be used to **log the origin**: however, using a private EC2 intance, would only expose the egress NAT IP.

 ### Reference Origin IP